 Living in a apartment complex, condo, or any multi-family housing unit can make dealing with recycling and foodwaste collection a challenge.
 RecycleMore is here to help multifamily living unit residents know their options.
-Richmond Sanitary Service has developed a new multi-family recycling and organics guide that provides information on what can go into the recycling and organics carts.
+Republic Services has developed a new Residential and Commercial Recycling Guide that provides information on what can go into the recycling and organics carts.

 According to the legislation, less than 40 percent of Californians living in multifamily dwellings have access to residential recycling, while 70 percent of the state’s residents living in single-family homes have access to recycling services.
 Of the waste generated at apartments, only 15 percent is recycled, compared to rates above 50 percent for single-family homes statewide.
 For a pdf of the legislation click on this link: http://leginfo.ca.gov/pub/11-12/bill/asm/ab_0801-0850/ab_818_bill_20110907_chaptered.pdf